nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Purpose**: ClientBook saves its data as a JSON file `[JAR file location]/data/clientbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 :exclamation: **Caution:**
-If your changes to the data file makes its format invalid, ClientBook will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, **all your data will be lost** at the next run.